 Apple’s fine print says, “Certain Services and Content available to you in your Home Country may not be available to you when traveling outside of your Home Country.”
 Just make sure you check in with Apple servers by using your account online at least every 30 days.

-Best For Amazon Devices: Amazon Music
+Best If You Have Amazon Prime: Amazon Music

 As far as travel goes, Amazon gets a little vague.
 The company makes it seem like travelers are able to use the service with no problem while abroad, but when you dig into the details, it only guarantees offline playback.